Patricia Arquette

-Patricia Arquette (/ɑːrˈkɛt/; born April 8, 1968) is an American actress.
+Patricia Arquette (/ɑːrˈkɛt/ ar-KET; born April 8, 1968) is an American actress.
 Known for her roles on film and television, she has received an Academy Award, a BAFTA Award, two Primetime Emmy Awards, three Golden Globe Awards, and two Screen Actors Guild Awards.

 Arquette made her feature film debut as Kristen Parker in the fantasy slasher A Nightmare on Elm Street 3: Dream Warriors (1987).
 She has since had starring roles in several critically acclaimed films, including True Romance (1993), Ed Wood (1994), Flirting with Disaster (1996), Lost Highway (1997), The Hi-Lo Country (1998), Bringing Out the Dead (1999), and Holes (2003).
 For playing a single mother in the coming-of-age film Boyhood (2014), which was filmed from 2002 until 2014, Arquette won the Academy Award for Best Supporting Actress.

-On television, she starred as a character based on the medium Allison DuBois, in the supernatural drama series Medium (2005–2011), winning the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2005.
+On television, she starred as a character based on the medium Allison DuBois in the supernatural drama series Medium (2005–2011), winning the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2005.
 For her role as a prison worker in the miniseries Escape at Dannemora (2018) and as Dee Dee Blanchard in the miniseries The Act (2019), she won Golden Globe Awards, and a Primetime Emmy Award for Outstanding Supporting Actress for The Act.
-She has starred as Harmony Cobel in the Apple TV+ thriller series Severance since 2022, earning two Primetime Emmy Award nominations.
+She has starred as Harmony Cobel in the Apple TV thriller series Severance since 2022, earning two Primetime Emmy Award nominations.